adembudak/CMakeForImGui/README.md

 ```
 The `Example_SDL2_OpenGL3` option will be available only corresponding backends are `ON`.
 The same is true for all the other examples and they're `OFF` by default.

-Libraries and examples can be installed by setting `install` and `install_examples` options `ON`, respectively.
-An `uninstall` custom target is also provided to remove the artifacts where are they installed.
+Libraries and examples can be installed by setting `Install` and `Install_examples` options `ON`, respectively.
+An `Uninstall` custom target is also provided to remove the artifacts where they are installed.

 ## Usage